Emacs is a customizable lisp based entity.

 (window-height .
 0.4))))

-helm-swoop is a useful command for searching text in the current buffer.
+The helm-swoop package is a useful command for searching

 (use-package helm-swoop